vicentegonz/lastmobile/README.md

 ```

 Now, there are a couple ways you can use the app after starting the expo server.
 You can either install the [Expo Go](https://expo.io/client) app in your phone and scan the QR code displayed after starting the `expo` server (notice that your phone and your computer **must be connected to the same network** for this to work) or you can use an [iOS](https://docs.expo.io/workflow/ios-simulator/) or [Android](https://docs.expo.io/workflow/android-studio-emulator/) emulator.

+## Environmental variables

+There are some environmental variables that need to be added to the repository:

+- `DEVELOPMENT_URL`: Defines the development URL of the app.
+This URL gets used when the app is running on development mode.
+Defaults to `http://{local-machine-ip}:8000`, where `{local-machine-ip}` corresponds to the IP on the local network of the machine that started the `expo` server. **Warning**: this may be useless to `wsl` users, given that the subsystem runs on a completely different network than the physical machines.
+- `GOOGLE_CLIENT_ID`: **Required on production**.
+This is the client ID of the Google project that allows logins of the users through Google.

 ## Aliases